BackReturn Home

 An Introduction To Using Linux

-These notes are mostly based on this video series by Eli the Computer Guy.
+These notes are loosely based on this video series by Eli the Computer Guy.
 It may contain certain "Eli-isms", as well as some of my own interpretations.
 Extra resources are interspersed throughout.

 General Background Information